If you, or someone you know, are in crisis, call the National Suicide Prevention Lifeline.

 - Suicide attempts among black and Hispanic youth are almost 2 times higher than white youth.

-- LGB youth are 4 times more likely to attempt suicide as their straight peers.
+- LGB youth are almost 5 times more likely to attempt suicide as their straight peers.

-- Studies show that 45% of suicide victims had contact with primary care providers within 1 month of suicide
+- Studies show that 45 percent of suicide victims had contact with primary care providers within 1 month of suicide

 - Having a gun in the home, regardless of storage practice, type of gun, or number of firearms, is associated with an increased risk of firearm suicide.